 and provides litigation services to DDO clients.

 DDO provides legal services to health care organizations across Ontario, including hospitals, shared services organizations, community health centres, Community Care and Access Centres, long-term care homes and Family Health Teams.

-Mayeski Mathers LLP advocates on behalf of its clients in a wide range of litigation matters, including, estate, trust and capacity litigation, corporate and contract disputes, property disputes, employment and human resources disputes, construction disputes and certain family law matters.
+Mayeski Mathers LLP advocates on behalf of its clients in a wide range of litigation matters including, estate, trust and capacity litigation, corporate and contract disputes, property disputes, employment and human resources disputes, construction disputes and family law matters.